JOJ0/mpc1k-seq/README.md

                         search for given string in file contents --replace REPLACETERM, -r REPLACETERM
+                        replace SEARCHTERM with REPLACETERM --correct-wav, -w     sets basename of .SEQ file to the place where SEARCHTERM is found.
+Use this if your seq and wav files are named identically --correct-wav-bpm, -p
-                        replace SEARCHTERM with REPLACETERM --bpm BPM_LIST, -b BPM_LIST
+                        replace BPM in found SEARCHTERM with BPM found in filename
+  --bpm BPM_LIST, -b BPM_LIST
-                        space separated BPM list (actually any string in filename will be searched for) --correct-bpm, -c     set BPM to the same as in filename --hex, -x             show hex values next to decimal and strings
+                        space seperated BPM list (actually any string in filename will be searched for) --correct-bpm, -c     set BPM to the same as in filename --hex, -x             show hex values next to decimal and strings --verbose, -v         also show border markers and not yet studied header information
 ```

 ## examples